Why should I learn this stuff?

 AND edh.DepartmentID = dept.DepartmentID

-ORDER BY emp.BusinessEntityID
+ORDER BY emp.BusinessEntityID Highlight and Execute

-conditions listed in the WHERE
+JOIN conditions listed in the WHERE clause

-conditions are mixed together; would rather keep them separate for clarity
+WHERE conditions and JOIN conditions are mixed together; would rather keep them separate for clarity

-conditions
+JOIN conditions

 --What if I forget one of the join condtions?